-for all players, and \\ (iii) the first two phases are finished for all players after at most $625 g / \Delta^2$ many rounds. \end{corollary} \begin{proof} By the choice of $g = 128 K \log (3 K m^2 T^2)$, Lemma~\ref{lem:goodestimateofmeans} and a union bound over the $m$ players, we have that with probability at least $1-1/mT$, all players' mean estimates are off by an additive error of at most $\sqrt{g/t}$-close to the actual means, uniformly for all arms and all $t\in[\tau]$.
-If this event holds then the three parts of the lemma follow from this.
+(iii) The first two phases are finished for all players after at most $625 g / \Delta^2$ many rounds. \end{lemma} \begin{proof} By the choice of $g = 128 K \log (3 K m^2 T^2)$, Lemma~\ref{lem:goodestimateofmeans} and a union bound over the $m$ players, with probability at least $1-1/mT$, all players' mean estimates are off by an additive error of at most $\sqrt{g/t}$, uniformly for all arms and all $t\in[T]$.
+We next explain how the three parts of the lemma follow from this.

-Part (i) follows by noting that a player would stop Phase 1 when she has found a gap of size $3\sqrt{g/t}$ between the $m$th the and the $(m+1)$th arm.
-However, by this time she has learned the means of all arms within an error of $\sqrt{g/t}$, therefore by the triangle inequality, she has correctly determined that the $m$th mean is larger than the $(m+1)$th mean, whence has learned the best $m$ arms.
+Part (i) follows by noting that a player would stop Phase 1 when she has found a gap of size $3\sqrt{g/\tau}$ between the $m$th the and the $(m+1)$th arm.
+By this time, she has learned the means of all arms within an additive error of $\sqrt{g/\tau}$, therefore by the triangle inequality, she has correctly determined that the $m$th mean is larger than the $(m+1)$th mean, whence she has learned the best $m$ arms.

-For part (ii), using the triangle inequality and the definition of $\tau$ we have
+For part (ii), using the triangle inequality and the definition of $\tau$, we have